2xic/tinyeth/README.md

 ### Plan

-- [ ] (WIP) Implement encoding and decoding of RLP

-  Currently added:
-    - Good encoder support
-    - (WIP) decoder support (support some primitive types)

 - [ ] (WIP) Network support (should be able to fetch a block)
   - RLPx
   - Wire protocol

+- [x] Implement encoding and decoding of RLP

+  Currently added:
+    - Decent encoder support
+    - Decent decoder support

 - [x] Signing of transactions